Hennops Hiking Trails: Hiking Guide

 I do like the escape routes this trail offers, as it makes it easy for novice hikers to start the trail and see how far they can come, and take the escape route if they feel like they’ve reached their limit.

-Along this trail are various points of interest, starting with the Hospital cave, Pruimpie se gat, viewpoints, stone mount’s, dolomite mines, Kalkoond and the dassie caves.
+Along this trail are various points of interest, starting with the Hospital cave, Pruimpie se gat, viewpoints, stone mounts, dolomite mines, Kalkoond and the Dassie caves.

 Another great thing about this trail is that it will indicate to you how many km is left of the trail.
-And you’ll definitely be glad when you see the ‘1km left’ sign.
+And you’ll be glad when you see the ‘1km left’ sign.

 Is it safe to hike here?

-This has probably been the most asked question I got for this trail.
+This has probably been the most asked question I received for this trail.
 We did not feel unsafe at all while we were hiking and we were carrying around our cameras.
 However, I have heard of people who got robbed here (as at any of the other hiking spots).
 It is always important to stay vigilant while hiking and follow some safety rules.

 hennops-hiking-trail